eclipse-arrowhead/core-java-spring/README.md

 ### The Trust-Store

 The Trust-Store is containing those certificate chains, what the web-server considers as trusted ones.
 Arrowhead Framework is designed for handling the `p12` type of Trust-Stores.
-Typically your Trust-Store should contain only the cloud certificate, which ensures that only those incoming HTTPS requests are authorized to access, which are having the these certificates within their certificate chain.
+Typically your Trust-Store should contain only the cloud certificate chain, which ensures that only those incoming HTTPS requests are authorized to access, which are having the these certificates within their certificate chain.

 ### How to create my own certificates?
 placeholder